Fumitaka Konoe

 Fumitaka Konoe (近衛 文隆, Konoe Fumitaka) was the eldest son and heir of Prime Minister Fumimaro Konoe and the 13th-generation descendant of Emperor Go-Yōzei.
-He served as first lieutenant in the Imperial Japanese Army in World War II, and died mysteriously in a Soviet prison.
+He served as a lieutenant in the Imperial Japanese Army in World War II.
+At the end of the war, he was taken as a prisoner of war by the Soviet Union.
+He died in a Soviet prison camp in 1956.

 Biography

 Fumitaka Konoe was born in Kyoto as the eldest son of Fumimaro Konoe and his wife Chiyoko, (from a branch of the Mōri clan).
-The Konoe were members of the kazoku nobility and the lain was part of the Fujiwara northern house, the leading go-sekke (five houses) lineage.
+The Konoe family were members of the kazoku nobility and the line was part of the Fujiwara northern house, the leading go-sekke (five houses) lineage.

-After graduating from Gakushūin junior high school, Fumitaka Konoe was sent to the United States to study as a diplomat.
+After graduating from Gakushūin Junior High School, Konoe was sent to the United States to study as a diplomat.
 He graduated from Lawrenceville School and studied at Princeton University.
 He actively participated as an amateur golfer during his stay in America and worked as the manager of a golf club.
-He returned to Japan in 1938 to become his father's executive secretary.
+He returned to Japan in 1938 to become his father's secretary.

-The following year, in 1939, he became a lecturer at Toa Doubunin University (The Tung Wen College) in Shanghai concurrently becoming became a student director (salary: ¥ 117.60 per month, overseas allowance: ¥ 54.40 per month).
+The following year, in 1939, he became a lecturer at Toa Dobunshoin University (Tung Wen College) in Shanghai concurrently becoming became a student director.
 With the diplomatic situation in China between the Kuomintang government and the Imperial Japanese Army becoming increasing strained, Konoe felt the need for direct negotiations with Chiang Kai-shek to avoid open warfare.
 He cultivated an association with the daughter of an important government official who guided him to Chongqing; this private diplomacy was discovered by the Kempeitai, and he was then recalled to Japan because this was seen by the cabinet as a problem.
 The woman he had made an acquaintance with was a Chinese spy - there is also a theory that he was ordered to return home for fear that he would leak confidential information to Zheng Pingru.

 After his return to Japan, Konoe created a youth political organization called the Shonen Doshi-kai (青年同志会) to continue to insist on direct negotiations to prevent war in China.
 His actions were regarded as a problem by military authorities, in February 1940 he was drafted into the Imperial Japanese Army.
-Due to his family connections, he was fast track promoted to First Lieutenant and was assigned to a Manchukuo-based artillery regiment.
+Due to his education and background, he was selected as an officer candidate and was promoted to lieutenant.
+He was assigned to an artillery regiment in Manchukuo.